deachiy/git-test/readme.txt

 and easy to use
 17b388bdc
 Git tracks changes of files.
-Creating a new branch is quick.
+creating a new branch is quick. test for feature